12th May 2022

 How can I prevent bad breath?

 There are lots of ways you can avoid getting bad breath.
 First and foremost, practice good oral care.
 That means regular dental check-ups, and twice-daily brushing and flossing (including your tongue).
-You’ll also need to make sure you change your toothbrush regularly and pay attention to what you’re eating and drinking (for instance, we all know garlic can be a cause of smelly breath!).
+You’ll also need to make sure you change your toothbrush regularly and pay attention to what you’re eating and drinking (for instance, we all know garlic can be a cause of a smelly mouth!).

 How can I treat smelly breath?